slavikdev/system-design-interview-framework/README.md

-# System Design Interview Framework :memo:
+# System Design Interview Framework

 This document defines a suggested system design interview structure, which can be used as a guideline.
 Please feel free to open a PR with suggestions!